-The full-time student teaching semester is designed to give the student a full time internship under the supervision of a cooperating teacher.
+The full-time student teaching semester is designed to give the student a full time experience, spanning the grade levels of their intended license, under the supervision of a cooperating teacher.
 It is expected that the student's total scholastic effort be devoted to the student teaching experience (all course work should be completed prior to student teaching).
 The broad goal of student teaching is that the student shall have the best possible introduction to the teaching profession.
 Under the supervision of a cooperating teacher, the student will be guided through a variety of experiences ranging from the practice of basic teaching skills to classroom management.
 The cooperating teacher and student should jointly decide on specific goals, objectives and timeline of the experience, under the support and guidance of the university supervisor.
 The student should also gain knowledge about the community in which they are teaching and attend all school functions and requirements alongside the cooperating teacher.
-It is required that all student teachers plan for, execute and submit the edTPA during their student teaching semester.

-As with field study, student teaching can be broken down into three phases.
+As with pre-student teaching, student teaching can be broken down into three phases.
 Because every placement and environment is unique, the descriptions below are provided as a general guide, not a script to be followed.

 First phase of student teaching: The student becomes familiar with the cooperating teacher, the students, the curriculum and the classroom, school and community contexts and gradually begins to build skills in curriculum planning and implementation.
 During this period the student assists with routine classroom management activities and supervises works of individual students and small groups of learners.
 It is expected that the student will be asked to take on some actual teaching duties, perhaps with a small group or presentation of a single lesson or take over responsibility for a specific content area.
 During this phase the amount of responsibility will vary depending on the classroom context and daily routine.
 Student teachers will gradually take on more and more responsibility for instruction.
-Because all student teachers have completed two or more field study experiences prior to the student teaching semester, they should be ready to assume a responsible role in the classroom.
+Because all student teachers have completed two or more clinical experiences prior to the student teaching semester, they should be ready to assume a responsible role in the classroom.
 However, the student teacher, cooperating teacher and university supervisor should cooperatively develop a timeline and schedule that is context specific.
-During this phase the student teacher should prepare for and secure all necessary required elements for the edTPA including permission slips and lesson planning.